How to Beat Nakamoto in the Race: The Zero-Delay Special Case

 \begin{proposition}[optimal action upon an H-arrival] In state $[m,d,n,H]$, we have: \begin{enumerate} \item If $d=m<n$, then $\underline{m+1}$ is optimal, where the system transitions to state $[m+1,m+1,\max\{m+1, n\}]$. \item If $d\ne m$ or $d=m=n$, then $\overline{d+1}$ is optimal, where the system transitions to state $[m,d+1, \max\{d+1, n\}]$. \end{enumerate} \end{proposition}

-Before proving this proposition, we first show that it is consistent with the bait-and-switch attack (Definition~\ref{def:bait-and-switch}).
+\dg{We prove Proposition~\ref{prop:posdelay0H} in detail in Appendix~\ref{a:posdelay0H}.
+The proposition} is consistent with the bait-and-switch attack (Definition~\ref{def:bait-and-switch}).
 Since $\Delta=0$, every H-blocks becomes public upon arrival.
 The only relevant part of Definition~\ref{def:bait-and-switch} is: ``All A-blocks are kept private except when there is a unique highest branch and the height of a second highest branch is equal to the highest public height, then the second branch is made the public fork choice.''
-This means that if $n>m=d$, then the lower branch is made public as a ``bait'' to ensure that $\underline{m+1}$ is the preferred action, which is exactly rule (1) in Proposition~\ref{prop:posdelay0H}.
+This means that if $n>m=d$, then the lower branch is made public as a ``bait'' to ensure that $\underline{m+1}$ is the preferred action, which is exactly rule~(1) in Proposition~\ref{prop:posdelay0H}.
 If a bait successfully attracts an H-block, subsequent H-blocks switch to this branch.
-Under all other conditions, bait-and-switch does not specify any particular action, except that A-blocks above the public height $d$ are nonpublic, so new H-blocks are always placed on height $d+1$, which is consistent with rule (2) in the proposition.
+Under all other conditions, bait-and-switch does not specify any particular action, except that A-blocks above the public height $d$ are nonpublic, so new H-blocks are always placed \dg{at} height $d+1$, which is consistent with rule~(2) in the proposition.
 In fact, $\underline{d+1}$ and $\overline{d+1}$ yield the same state $[m,d+1,n]$, so both are optimal under rule (2).
 Indeed, Definition~\ref{def:bait-and-switch} leaves this choice open.
 Thus, Proposition~\ref{prop:posdelay0H} establishes the optimality of bait-and-switch attack upon H-arrivals when $\Delta=0$.
-We relegate the proof of Proposition~\ref{prop:posdelay0H} to Appendix~\ref{a:posdelay0H}.

 \begin{proposition}[optimal action upon an A-arrival] In state $[m,d,n,A]$, we have: \begin{enumerate} \item if $d\le m$, then $\overline{n+1}$ is optimal, where the system transitions to state $[m,d,n+1]$; \item if $d>m$, then $\underline{m+1}$ is optimal, where the system transitions to state $[m+1,d,n]$; \end{enumerate} \end{proposition}